South Korea’s sunken Sewol ferry starts final journey

 “From time to time when the news mentions a possible obstacle, my heart stops,” said Yoo Young-Hwa, who lost her daughter on the Sewol.

-The vessel was lying more than 40 meters (130 feet) below the waves off southwestern South Korea and the operation, originally scheduled for last year, had been pushed back several times because of adverse weather.
+The vessel was lying more than 40 meters below the waves off Southwestern South Korea and the operation, originally scheduled for last year, had been pushed back several times because of adverse weather.

 The disaster was a crippling blow to the now-ousted leader Park Geun-Hye, whose dismissal over a corruption scandal was confirmed by Seoul’s top court only two weeks ago.